WWDC 2018: What to expect from iOS 12, MacOS 10.14 and more

 We're just days away from getting our next official glimpse of Apple's future.
 The company kicks off its annual Worldwide Developers Conference on Monday, June 4 at 10 a.m.
 PT/1 p.m.
 ET.
 CNET will have wall-to-wall live coverage, including a live blog and a livestream commentary, starting an hour earlier.

-WWDC, which runs this year from June 4 to 8 at the McEnery Convention Center in San Jose, California, will offer clues about the road ahead for the next operating systems and software applications that power Apple's iPhones ($1,829.00 at Apple), iPads ($669.00 at Apple), Macs, watches, HomePod ($499.00 at Apple) speakers and Apple TV ($249.00 at Apple) streamers.
+WWDC, which runs this year from June 4 to 8 at the McEnery Convention Center in San Jose, California, will offer clues about the road ahead for the next operating systems and software applications that power Apple's iPhones (£1,149.00 at Apple), iPads (£305.00 at Amazon.co.uk), Macs, watches, HomePod speakers and Apple TV (£179.00 at Apple) streamers.
 It will also give third-party developers the opportunity to mix it up with Apple executives, engineers and product designers.

 Look for software and services to take center stage at the Monday keynote -- an expectation that recently got a major boost from a detailed Bloomberg report.
 That's a big departure from last year's WWDC, which saw the introduction of the HomePod, new iPad Pros, the first iMac Pro and a nearly full refresh of the Mac computer line.